appmancer/FoxyPlayer/music-player-core/PLY-87-database-first-music-library-architecture-architecture-research.md

             database.execSQL("""
                 UPDATE tracks SET album_id = (
-                    SELECT id FROM albums_new
+                    SELECT a.id FROM albums_new a
+                    JOIN artists_new ar ON a.artist_id = ar.id
-                    WHERE title = tracks.album AND artist_id = tracks.artist_id
+                    WHERE a.title = tracks.album AND ar.name = tracks.artist
-                ) WHERE album IS NOT NULL AND artist_id IS NOT NULL
+                ) WHERE album IS NOT NULL AND artist IS NOT NULL
             """)

             // Phase 5: Create performance indices